git-pull/website/code_explorer/django-vs-flask.rst

    to `specify an application factory with arbitrary arguments
    <https://github.com/pallets/flask/blob/b5f4c52/CHANGES#L46>`_.)

-   In the writer's opinion, in an API-centric framework like flask, the recent ``FLASK_APP`` variable exacerbates the confusion.
-Why introduce ``FLASK_APP`` when ``from_envvars`` is available?
+   In the writer's opinion, an API-centric framework like flask introducing the ``FLASK_APP`` variable exacerbates the aforementioned confusion.
+Why add ``FLASK_APP`` when ``from_envvars`` is available?
 Why not allow `pointing to a config object and leveraging what flask already has and exemplifies in its documentation <https://en.wikipedia.org/wiki/Principle_of_least_astonishment>`_?